by: Christina Botto

-Parents need to be able to recognize signs of drug use in order to protect their child from becoming addicted to drugs, and to intervene if necessary.
-The longer a teen is using drugs, the harder it will be to stay sober after treatment.
+That is why parents need to be able to recognize signs of drug use in order to protect their child from becoming addicted to drugs, and to intervene if necessary.
+The longer a teen is using drugs, the harder it will be to stay sober after drug rehab.

 7 Reasons that put your teen at higher risk to give into peer pressure:

 - Lack of confidence

 - The need to “Fit In”